 We find that the cost gap between high-cost and low-cost OPOs is smallest for kidneys at \$8,586, followed by the liver at \$12,369, the heart at \$16,004, and the lung at \$20,407.
 However, the observed difference between high- and low-cost OPOs explains the least variation in kidneys, with more than 50% of the differential not explained by the main cost drivers.
 When we examine the cost gap more closely, we find that direct costs explain at least twice as much of the cost in other organs when compared to kidneys.
 Furthermore, we find that overhead costs are a top contributor to the difference in kidney costs, explaining at least three times the gap in costs's variance when compared to other organs.
 Overall, direct and overhead costs consistently stand out as the primary drivers of costs.
-However, the distinct dynamics surrounding kidney costs compared to other organs raise compelling questions about potential cost-shifting practices.
+However, the distinct dynamics surrounding kidney costs compared to other organs about potential cost-shifting practices.

 Our paper contributes in several ways to the prior healthcare and accounting research.
 Firstly, we provide an empirical analysis to understand the cost of organ procurement in the United States using a comprehensive dataset.
 Our unique dataset, which includes manually constructed FOIA-obtained OPO cost reports from 2015-2021, supplemented with data from various restricted and unrestricted sources, provides us with the opportunity to examine the industry in a new light.

-Using this unique dataset has the potential to influence legislation and industry operations and can ultimately improve organ transplantation in the United States.
+In August 2023, the office of Inspector General (OIG) released audit report titled "Medicare Paid Independent Organ Procurement Organizations Over Half a Million Dollars for Professional and Public Education Overhead Costs That Did Not Meet Medicare Requirements".
+9 Using this unique dataset and conducting a thorough analysis of the costs associated with organ procurement, our study may help inform future legislation and industry operations and can ultimately improve organ transplantation in the United States.